widelands/wl_addons_server/README.md

 #### Notes

 If you want to submit a new add-on or update an existing one without using the in-game add-ons manager, open a pull request with this change and make sure you followed the steps described above.
-In particular, be sure to re-run `java UpdateList` after *every* change (even small ones!).
+In particular, be sure to re-run `./update_lists.sh` after *every* change (even small ones!).

 ### License